shabin5785/react-notes/Notes_3.md

 - If you pass no value for a prop, it defaults to true.
 In general, we don’t recommend not passing a value for a prop, because it can be confused with the ES6 object shorthand

 - In JSX expressions that contain both an opening tag and a closing tag, the content between those tags is passed as a special prop: props.children.
 You can provide more JSX elements as the children.
 You can pass any JavaScript expression as children, by enclosing it within {}.

+- false, null, undefined, and true are valid children.